InfamousTechnician/VHDL_SCA-proof_Speck-cipher/Srcs/LFA_dev/stand_alone_16bitLFA/README.md

-Functionaql 16 bits wide Ladner Fischer adder.
+Functional 16 bits wide Ladner-Fischer adder.

 Next steps should be like:
 * to rewrite it recursively to support any bit width